No Monthly Fee Medical Alert Systems (You Get What You Pay For)

 When it comes to protecting your loved ones with a medical alert device, the most important element of the service is the 24/7 professional monitoring station that backs the equipment.

-With that, there’s been an ever increasing popularity of cheap “no monthly fee” medical devices that sell for around $150 They promise protection for the elderly and are commonly found on Amazon, eBay, and most recently, from a company called Fasthelp.
+With that, there’s been an ever increasing popularity of cheap “no monthly fee” medical alerts that sell for around $150 They promise protection for the elderly and are commonly found on Amazon, eBay, and most recently, from a company called Fasthelp.

 The phrase “you get what you pay for” really applies in this situation.
 These devices are cheaply made, unreliable, have weak range distances, aren’t UL-listed, and simply don’t provide the level of protection that a traditional medical alert system can.